 An infertility diagnosis is often associated with a steep learning curve.
-There’s a lot of information and options to consider!
+There is a lot of information and treatment options, from medications to surgical procedures such as artificial insemination at home or IVF, to consider!
 For older women, there are also additional factors to think about.
 Fortunately, there’s a viable treatment available assisting fertility patients, particularly those aged 35 and over.
 In Vitro Fertilization (IVF) using egg donation helps infertile couples around the world realize their dream of having a baby.

 Here are three reasons why it’s becoming an increasingly popular fertility treatment.